-We, the high-level representatives of ITU Member States and delegates endorse the present Declaration at the eighth World Telecommunication Development Conference, which took place in Addis Ababa, Ethiopia from 8 to 19 November 2021 under the theme Connecting the unconnected to achieve sustainable development endorse this Addis Ababa Declaration.
+The eighth World Telecommunication Development Conference (Addis Ababa, 2021), which took place from 8 to 19 November 2021 in Addis Ababa, Ethiopia under the theme Connecting the Unconnected to achieve Sustainable Development and endorse this Addis Ababa Declaration.

 We declare that:

-Telecommunications/information and communication technologies (ICTs) have become the foundation for every economicsector and a catalyst for social inclusion, decent employment, and personal growth.
+ITU is committed to improving people’s lives and making the world a better place through the use of telecommunications/ICTs which have become the foundation for all sectors and a catalyst for social inclusion, decent employment, and personal growth.
 Yet, in 2021 some 3.7 billion people remain unconnected, of whom 360 million are young people and for them, the transformative power of ICTs remains untapped;

-COVID-19 has changed many things, including the way we live, work, learn, and do business.
-In this era, connectivity is indispensable and provides opportunities for boosting productivity and efficiency to end poverty, for improving peoples' lives, and for ensuring that sustainable development becomes a reality.
+COVID-19 have introduced new challenges and as a result altered the way we live, work, learn, and do business.
+In the time of global pandemics , having access to modern, secure, affordable and accessible telecommunication/ICT services and applications, including high speed broadband connectivity is indispensable and provides opportunities for boosting productivity and efficiency to end poverty, improving peoples' lives, and ensuring that sustainable development becomes a reality.
 The COVID-19 pandemic has heightened the digital skills gap and revealed a need for students and workers in all industries to have strong digital skills;

-inequalities remain and continue to widen in the use of data and digital ICT technologies, and in ICT skills between regions, between and within countries, and between women and men.
-In many countries, digital ICT skills need to be extensively developed and ICTs are not affordable.
-We recognize that affordable, available, and accessible ICTs can provide powerful drivers for development, and are also instrumental in timely, inclusive, and resilient recovery from the COVID-19 pandemic;

-insufficient digital capacity and lack of digital skills is a core barrier to digital inclusion and digital transformation.
-The demand for digitally skilled workers will increase with the accelerated move towards digital transformation across all industry sectors.
-While many jobs will be lost due to the economic crisis following the COVID-19 pandemic, new ICT-centric jobs will emerge;
+while there has been significant progress and efforts throughout the years, the digital divide continues to persist in both the applications and the skills of telecommunications/ICT technologies, between regions, and between urban, rural and underserved areas within countries, as well as in the availability of accessible and affordable telecommunications/ICTs for women, youth, children, indigenous people, senior citizens, and persons with disabilities, including age-related disabilities;.

+Digital Inclusion is not a luxury, no one should be left behind to enjoy the access to digital services and fully benefit from the integration of emerging technologies in the different sectors of the economy.
+Developing countries still witness mounting challenges to acquire the necessary digital skills to accelerate the digital transformation process.

-we have just ten years left to achieve the Sustainable Development Goals, and telecommunications/ICTs are agents of change that shape the future of the world for better.
+The telecommunications/ICTs are agents of change that shape the future of the world for better.
 Telecommunications/ICTs are instrumental in multi-stakeholder activities and sharing of best practices as demanded by the World Summit on the Information Society.
-Furthermore, multi-stakeholder cooperation offers a platform for all to join forces, seize opportunities and leverage innovations offered by digital technologies while mitigating the risks, so that progress towards achieving the Goals by 2030 can be made collectively;
+Furthermore multi-stakeholder cooperation offers a platform for all to join forces, seize opportunities and leverage innovations offered by digital technologies while mitigating the risks, so that progress towards achieving the Sustainable Development Goals by 2030 can be made collectively;

 developing countries, and in particular LDCs, LLDCs and SIDS, face additional challenges in mobilizing sufficient investment and financing for digital infrastructures and require substantial support to provide universal, safe, reliable, and affordable ICTs.

-.
+widespread conformance and interoperability of telecommunication/ICT equipment and systems through the implementation of relevant programmes, policies and decisions had proved and remain important to increase market opportunities, competitiveness and reliability as well as encouraging global integration and trade;

+security and personal data protection are a fundamental aspect to enhance trust in the network and accelerate the process of digital transformation.
+The use of telecommunication/ICT applications provides innovative and beneficial services for users, but also presents challenge of building confidence and trust in the availability, reliability, security and use of telecommunications/ICTs, bearing in mind the ethical dimension of the information society.

 We commit to: